opscientia/open-web-fellowship/submissions/kinshukkashyap-Q4-2021-cloud-services/kinshukkashyap-Q4-2021-cloud-services.md

   **Category**: cloud-services

   ## Overview
-  Reliable decentralized storrage is at the core of the future of open science.
+  Reliable decentralized storage is at the core of the future of open science.
 Despite the deluge of newly created scientific data in the past few decades, most of it remains inaccessible or unusable to most scientists due to lack of storage and transfer infrastructure.
 Most data gathers dust in data silos, and a lot of it gets deleted due to misinterpreted regulations.

   There need to be options for long term redundant data storage for archival, as well as short term low-latency storage for interactive access (for example, using data viewers like neuroglancer for visualizing very large neuroimaging datasets).
 A multi-tiered storage infrastructure which uses Filecoin for long term archival, and has the option to pull data into very low-latency IPFS storage for quick access is ideal.
 As part of this fellowship, I will take point on the Haggle Grant partnership with Textile for testing out Filecoin deals for storing approximately 250TB of open-access neuroimaging data.
-This will help Opscintia to converge on the data pipeline for Opscibay - the ecosystem of scientific data management tools which are optimized for easy integration with the larger web3 ecosystem.
+This will help Opscientia to converge on the data pipeline for Opscibay - the ecosystem of scientific data management tools which are optimized for easy integration with the larger web3 ecosystem.